KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a method is invoked which attempts to construct a culture that is not available on the machine.

-    throw [System.Globalization.CultureNotFoundException]::New("a method is invoked which attempts to construct a culture that is not available on the machine.")
+    throw [System.Globalization.CultureNotFoundException]::New('a method is invoked which attempts to construct a culture that is not available on the machine.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Globalization.CultureNotFoundException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Globalization.CultureNotFoundException.aspx)